Is it time to quit your job?

 • Don’t get along with your boss or colleagues

-• Aren’t using your knowledge, skills and strengths
+• Are not using your knowledge, skills and strengths

 • Can’t handle working long hours any longer